 That’s why it’s so important to establish firm policies for your tenants that everyone understands and that everyone is signed up to from day one.
 That means there won’t be any conflict or confusion between you and your tenants later on—and you’ll be more likely to keep good tenants for longer periods of time.

-Lots of people invest in properties and become landlords as a way to reduce their workload and take a step back from 9 to 5 working.
-However, the reality of being a hands-on landlord is a lot different.
+Many people buy properties to become landlords to cut down on their work hours and get out of the 9-5.
+It’s a different reality to be a landlord.
 It’s a lot of hard work and a lot to take on from day to day.
 And that’s why so many landlords end up investing in a property manager who can take on a lot of that workload on their behalf.

-A property manager can take care of things like regular maintenance of the properties, property inspections and the marketing of the properties when looking for tenants.
+Property managers can manage the property’s regular maintenance, inspections of properties and marketing the property to tenants.
 So if you want to ensure being a landlord doesn’t become a more than full-time job for you, it makes sense to find a property manager who you feel you can put your trust in.